 - Expect interviewers to ask behavioral questions, such as “What would you do if…”

-Sample Second Interview Questions and Answers
+Three Sample Second Interview Questions and Answers:

-Q: Have You Thought of Any Questions Since the Last Interview?
+1. Have You Thought of Any Questions Since the Last Interview?

-A: It is not uncommon for second interviews to start by asking if you have formulated questions about the position since the first interview.
+It is not uncommon for second interviews to start by asking if you have formulated questions about the position since the first interview.
 It is always a good idea to have two questions prepared.
 You do not want to start the interview with an answer of “Nope, I’m good.”
 If you cannot come up with any good questions, one that always goes over well is “What do you consider the overall philosophy of the department?”

-A: Situational questions are common in second interviews.
+Situational questions are common in second interviews.
 Employers want to judge both your decision making skills and your ability to confidently answer these questions.
 You may be asked to describe how you handled a bad situation or how you shared your opinion.
 Be honest.
 Practice answers that will show employers that you have a professional attitude.

-Q: What is Your Sense of Our Corporate Environment?
+3. What is Your Sense of Our Corporate Environment?

-A: This is a tough question to answer.
+This is a tough question to answer.
 You want to give a substantive comment, rather than a basic “I can see that you are very dedicated.”
 See if you can bring in knowledge that you learned about the company during your first interview.
 Also, consider rephrasing the mission statement using specific product examples.
 For example, if the mission statement is “to develop innovative B2B solutions,” then your answer “I can see that you and your staff are dedicated to producing technologically advanced tools such as product X and product Y in order to meet the needs of modern and future businesses.
 After meeting Person Z and Person Q, I can tell that the entire department is organized to help meet those goals, and it appears to me that this is an environment with a clear path ahead of it.”

-Additional Second Interview Answer Tips
+Additional Second Interview Questions

 Second interviews are more personal than initial interviews.
 You will be introduced to other staff members.
 You will meet and interview with executives.
 You will be asked about your feelings towards the company and its employees.
 The focus of the interview will be to see if you are NOT a good fit for the job, because the initial interview showed the company that you have at minimum the skills and experience necessary to succeed.